Resources

 Confrontation is no fun, whether it’s in your personal life or at work.
 It can be tempting to try to cope by avoiding the underlying issues altogether, but that only makes matters worse in the long run.

-A better plan is to change your mindset and do the right thing – in fairness to you, your employee and your company – when something difficult involving a team member needs to be corrected.
+A better plan is to change your mindset and do the right thing – in fairness to you, your employee, and your company – when something difficult involving a team member needs to be corrected.
 Here’s a roadmap of steps to follow:

 Walk a mile in your employee’s shoes.